Bukhtiyarova and Round 1996 Category: Monoraphid

 TYPE SPECIES: Psammothidium marginulatum (Grunow) Bukhtiyarova and Round

-Psammothidium contains a number of species (over 40, according to Index Nominum Algarum) including species formerly treated as Achnanthes marginulata Grun. in Cleve & Grun. and Achnanthes levanderi Hust.
-Species of Psammothidium are very abundant on sand grains.
+Psammothidium contains a number of species (over 40, according to Index Nominum Algarum) including species formerly treated as Achnanthes marginulata Grunow in Cleve and Grunow and Achnanthes levanderi Hustedt.
+The typical habitat of species of Psammothidium is on sand grains, where they may grow in abundance.

 Cite This Page: